 What residual magnetism levels are safe for welding?

-For safe welding, residual magnetism must not be stronger than 5 gausses at the joint.
-After that, you can weld with caution, but if it exceeds 20 gausses, arc blow will cause severe welding defects.
-TIG welding uses a lower arc voltage, and welding problems are severe from 10 gausses.
+For safe welding, residual magnetism must not be stronger than 5 gausses.
+After that, you can weld with caution, but if it exceeds 20 gausses, arc blow will cause severe defects.
+TIG welding uses a lower arc voltage, and problems are severe from 10 gausses.

-Magnetic fields in the air gaps of open root joints curve and become stronger.
+Magnetic fields in the air gaps of open root joints curve and become stronger than closed joints.